Stories

 1970 Capitol Christmas Tree on White House Lawn

-Capitol Christmas Tree on White House Lawn in 1970 Photo Credit: Architect of the Capitol
+Capitol Christmas Tree on White House Lawn in 1970.
+Photo Credit: Architect of the Capitol

 In 1976, the Monongahela National Forest was again tapped to provide a national symbol for Christmas cheer, this time in the form of a 41ft-tall Red Spruce.
 Located right outside of Richwood in the Gauley District of the National Forest, the tree was packaged with help from Richwoods Boy Scout Troop 269 before arriving in the town center accompanied by the tune of the Star-Spangled Banner and the words of Joyce Kilmer’s “Trees.”

 For many of our Mon Forest Towns, this year’s Capitol Christmas Tree was a homecoming, a reminder of the region’s role in building America, and an opportunity to share an endlessly wild and wonderful holiday spirit.
-This year, the Mon sent Wa’feem’tekwi to its new home with a whole host of decorations.
+Sponsored by Elkins’ own 84 Lumber Company, the Mon Forest Towns sent Wa’feem’tekwi to its new home with a whole host of decorations.
 Led by the Elkins Sewing Center, quilters from across the Mon contributed to a stunning skirt for the Christmas Tree unveiled at the Mountain State Forest Festival, and West Virginia residents created a plethora of ornaments using natural and repurposed materials to celebrate the state’s rich history and natural beauty.
-As the great-great-grandson of one of the Monongahela National Forest’s first superintendents and winner of this year’s Capitol Christmas Tree Essay Contest wrote: I love that I have a great connection to one of West Virginia’s forest treasures.”

 Musicians playing music in front of Capitol Christmas Tree event in Marlinton

-Musicians in Marlinton, WV, play music for those gathered to see the Capitol Christmas Tree
+Musicians in Marlinton, WV, play music for those gathered to see the Capitol Christmas Tree.

 People gathering in Marlinton to write a message on the Capitol Christmas Tree

-Your Very Own Tree
+Your Very Own Mon Forest Towns Tree

 Want to bring a bit of the Mon-mas spirit home with you?
 The Monongahela National Forest offers Christmas Tree Permits for an unforgettable holiday experience!